Priapos1004/ML101/README.md

 ### (2) data exploration - gain some information about your data

 The better you know your dataset, the easier it is for you to understand why your model makes its prediction the way it does.
-Furthermore, if you know the deficits of your data, you can do something against it.
+Furthermore, if you know the deficits of your data, you can do something about it.
 - NaN cells
 - duplicates
 - balance of target class
 - look into specific rows (some times it reveals dependencies between columns)

+**Tip:** You can use libraries that make it easier and faster to explore your data.
+My personal choice is [bamboolib](https://bamboolib.8080labs.com).

 ### (3) data preprocessing - bring the data in a good shape for your model

-After step 2, you know now the deficits of your data and you can take actions.
+After step 2, you now know the deficits of your data and you can take actions.
 You also have to convert text to vectors and encode categorical features so that your model can work with them.
 - delete/fill NaN cells
 - handle duplicates
 - upsample or downsample data
 - convert text to vectors
-- encode/scale/normilize features
+- encode/scale/normalize features
+- feature selection to speed up your models
 - split dataset into train and test data

 ### (4) train model - choose a model and train it

-There are two main types of models you will probably use: classifier and regressors.
+There are two main types of models you will probably use: classifier and regressor.
 - classifier  (features --> classes)
-  - special case: two classes ([binary classification](https://www.learndatasci.com/glossary/binary-classification/)) --> there are models specificly for this
+  - special case: two classes ([binary classification](https://www.learndatasci.com/glossary/binary-classification/)) --> there are models especially for this
-  - e.g.: Is a cat, a dog or a horse in the photo?
+  - e.g.: Is a cat, a dog, or a horse in the photo?
 - regressor   (features --> values)
   - one can also use regressors for classification --> in some cases this can be helpful
   - e.g.: Based on the profits of the last years, what will be the profit of this year? (sales forecasting)